-To protect the welfare of students, scholars and staff at DIAS and in the public interest, DIAS is closed to non-DIAS personnel from March 13th 6pm to May 5th inclusive.
+To protect the welfare of students, scholars and staff at DIAS and in the public interest, DIAS is closed to non-DIAS personnel until further notice.
 This includes closure of the libraries at the School of Celtic Studies and at the School of Theoretical Physics.
 All public events scheduled until the end of April have been postponed.
 This includes open Nights at DIAS Dunsink Observatory.

 DIAS staff, students and scholars are still contactable by email and by phone.
 If you are making a delivery or conducting a service please adhere to the on site policies in terms of signing in and out.